electron/governance/wg-infra/policy/access/github.md

 | John Kleinschmidt | @jkleinsc | 11-17-2020 |
 | Samuel Attard | @MarshallOfSound | 11-17-2020 |

 Adding and removing people from this list requires good reasoning and a vote from the Administrative Working Group.

-If you wish to request a change to this list please follow the process outlined in the [Administrative Working Group Documentation](../wg-administrative/github-ownership-access.md).
+The process to make a change to the list below is outlined in the [Administrative Working Group Documentation](../wg-administrative/github-ownership-access.md).
 If the request is approved a member of the Administrative Working Group shall make a pull request to this file to update the above list.

 ## Repository Administrators

 There is currently no direct-grant of "Admin" permissions for repositories.
-If you need to perform a task that requires Admin permissions please mention the @owners GitHub team when submitting your pull request to `.permissions`.
+To perform a task that requires Admin permissions, mention the @owners GitHub team when submitting a pull request to `.permissions`.

 ## Repository Write Access